BxCppDev/Bayeux/README.rst

 =====

 * Provide official example code for many classes.
 * Migrate some deprecated  Boost classes to some  C++11 classes (smart pointers...)
 * Implement  support for  radioactive  decays using  ENSDF files  from Geant4 in the Bayeux/genbb_help module.
-* Implement  the  Bayeux/mctools  MCNP extension  library  module  and companion tools.
+* Implement  a  Bayeux/mctools  MCNP   extension  library  module  and companion tools.
-* Split the historical GENBB/Decay0 C++ port into a external standalone project and make Bayeux/genbb depends on it.
+* Split  the  historical  GENBB/Decay0   C++  port  into  an  external standalone project and make Bayeux/genbb depends on it.

 .. raw:: pdf